tylerharter/cs301-projects/fall18/p4/README.md

 * D: 50 to 79
 * F: 49 or less

-You write the code for this as you like, but we recommend creating a grading function that you can call from your main loop like this:
+You may write the code for this as you like, but we recommend creating a grading function that you can call from your main loop like this:

 ```python
 print(grade(score))